 Principle 1: Live dragonflies should only be held captive for good reasons.

 Unlike species in less well observed parts of the world, all UK dragonfly species and migrants can be identified as adults or larvae without killing, using external features and good identification guides.
-Many identifications can be achieved by direct observation, good quality photography, collecting exuviae (larval skins) or by scientific DNA studies.
+Many identifications can be achieved by direct observation, good quality photography, collecting exuviae (larval exoskeletons) or by scientific DNA studies.
 In the field, it is sometimes necessary to make close examination of specimens in the hand for identification or education reasons, and very occasionally this may require live specimens to be temporarily removed from site.
 All specimens should be released at their site of origin as soon as possible after capture.

 - When netting adult dragonflies, use techniques that minimise risks of killing them: sweeping upwards from behind or below is safest.
 There is always a small risk of death or damage to adult dragonflies (especially to the head) during netting, so this needs be considered carefully.
 The insect welfare implications of capture and handling should be explained to others present, especially children.
 It is best to avoid netting and handling tenerals, but if necessary they should be handled with extreme care to avoid damage.